-The Dutch government welcomes highly skilled migrants, researchers and professional artists from other countries.
-One of the ways they do this is to provide tax advantages for particular highly skilled newcomers, and create an advantageous tax climate for new businesses from abroad and start-ups.
+The Government of the Netherlands welcomes highly skilled migrants, researchers and professional artists from other countries.
+One of the ways they do this is to provide tax advantages for particular highly skilled newcomers, and create an advantageous tax climate for new businesses from outside the Netherlands and start-ups.

 - Box 1 werk en woning: includes a graduated tax on wages, profits, social security benefits, pensions and income as freelancer;

 - Box 2 belastbaar inkomen uit aanmerkelijk belang: is a flat tax on income from substantial business interests;

 - Box 3 belastbaar inkomen uit sparen en beleggen: is a flat tax on any savings and interest in the bank.

 The tax for wage and income is calculated through 4 progressive belastingschijven (tax brackets).
 The higher the income, the higher the tax bracket.
 The wage tax that is withheld from salaries is levied on the basis of the estimated annual salary, which is then calculated back to a monthly amount.

 Also, the national health insurance contributions take up the biggest part of the first and second tax brackets.
 For those who have lived and worked in the Netherlands for only part of the year, they may be exempt from national insurance contributions for the full year or part of the year.

 In most cases a tax declaration is completed online using a DigiD.
 A lot of details are already prefilled, depending on the information already held by the Belastingdienst (Tax and Customs Administration).